A brief introduction to the Nessus vulnerability scanner

 The image below summarizes these steps:

 Nessus gives you the ability to configure your scan based on different scan and policy templates.
-The description of each scan template can be found here.
+You can find the description of each scan template here.
 These templates will determine the settings that will be found within the scan policy settings.
 The following are the general settings that can be accessed:

 Basic: With this setting, you can specify security-related and organizational aspects of the scan or policy.
 These aspects will include the name of the scan, the targets of the scan, whether or not it is scheduled and who has access to it.
-The sections available within the basic settings can be found here.
+Locate the sections available within the basic settings here.

 Discovery: This is where you would define the ports to be scanned and the methods to be used while conducting this discovery.
 There are some sections within this setting that you should take a look at.
 They can be found here.